bmatern/CompGraphicsFall2015/Hwk1b/readme.txt

 Use the images as references.

 ShiftCameraDemo.ppm
 	-This demo shifts the camera along the x and y axes.
-ShiftLightSourceDemo.ppm
+	-This demonstrates what happens when the camera moves ShiftLightSourceDemo.ppm
 	-This demo Shifts the light source along the y axis.
+	-The movement of the specular light is most obvious..
 ShiftUpVectorDemo.ppm
 	-This demo changes the up vector, with comical results.
+	-I only really rotated the z value, other up vectors are possible.
 AdjustSurfaceDemo.ppm
 	-This demo changes the surface properties of the spheres.
 	-Ka is decreased in red spheres.
 Kd is decreased in the blue spheres.  ks is decreased in the green spheres.
+	-This demonstrates the differences in surface constants.
 ShiftFOV.ppm
 	-The FOV is altered, from 20 to 173.
+	-When FOV is small, the image is "zoomed in" on what is directly in front of us.